 Voter Registration postmark deadlines vary from 30 days out to just a couple of days before the elections.
-Check out our Election Center for information for the deadlines in your state.
+Check out our Election Center for information for the voter registration deadlines in your state.

 Do I need to be 18 in order to register to vote?

-The age requirement varies by state, but most states allow individuals who will be 18 by the next election to register to vote.
+The voter registration age requirement varies by state, but most states allow individuals who will be 18 by the next election to register to vote.
 Some states do have a minimum age requirement to register to vote (for example you may have to be 17 ½ years of age).
 Check out our Election Center for the voter registration eligibility requirements in your state.

 Do I need to be a U.S. citizen in order to register to vote?